Immunity Drip

 • Normal metabolism of fatty acids

 *Get A Drip reserve the right to change the ingredients, prices and products of all our services on a daily basis.
-Our products, ingredients and prices are subject to change at the discretion of Get A Drip up until payment for your Drip or Booster
+Our products, ingredients and prices are subject to change at the discretion of Get A Drip up until payment for your Drip or Booster.
+All Vitamin Drips (IV) & Vitamin Injections (IM) require a free medical consultation prior to treatment.

 Frequently Asked Questions